 The best Bolognese sauce recipe!
 This incredible meaty sauce is so aromatic and delicious, perfect for a large variety of pastas!
 It’s made with a combination of ground beef and pork, plus red wine, tomato sauce, aromatics and dried herbs.
 Try this homemade pasta sauce recipe next time you’re making lasagna, spaghetti or tagliatelle!
 I use this sauce for my ‘Cheesy Stuffed Pasta Shells’, made with 3 types of cheese!

-Watch my YouTube video recipe for step-by-step instructions for making this amazing pasta sauce!
+Watch my YouTube Bolognese video tutorial for step-by-step instructions for making this amazing pasta sauce!
 Want to receive new recipe emails in your inbox?
-Make sure to subscribe to my website and my YouTube channel and turn on notifications!
+Make sure to subscribe to my website email list and my YouTube channel and turn on notifications!

 Preparing the Meat